OsmanKAYI/full-stack-roadmap/vscode/extensions.md

   - Chronicler is a cross-platform plugin for recording screens (windows) within VS Code.
 The application relies upon FFmpeg as the base for recording.
 - **Code Runner**
   - Run code snippet or code file for multiple languages.
+- **Codeium**
+  - Codeium is the modern coding superpower, a free code acceleration toolkit built on cutting edge AI technology.
+Currently, Codeium provides autocomplete, chat, and search capabilities in 70+ languages, with lightning fast speeds and state-of-the-art suggestion quality.
 - **CodeSnap**
   - Take beautiful screenshots of your code in VS Code!.
 - **Community Material Theme**